Philadelphia Police Department: 19th century

+20th century

 In 1913, L. M. Gillespie became one of the first women police officers in Philadelphia.
 Major race riots broke out in 1919 and 1964.

-In 1970, a well publicized raid of the Black Panther Party occurred.
+A well publicized raid of the Black Panther Party occurred September 1, 1970.
 During the weekend of August 29–30, 1970, seven Philadelphia policemen were shot during widespread racial tension.

-In 1974, the Pennsylvania Crime Commission's "Report On Police Corruption And The Quality Of Law Enforcement In Philadelphia" concluded "that police corruption in Philadelphia is ongoing, widespread, systematic, and occurring at all levels of the police department.
+In 1974, the Pennsylvania Crime Commission's "Report on Police Corruption and the Quality of Law Enforcement in Philadelphia" concluded "that police corruption in Philadelphia is ongoing, widespread, systematic, and occurring at all levels of the police department.
 Corrupt practices were uncovered during the investigation in every police district and involved police officers ranging in rank from policeman to inspector.
 Specific acts of corruption involving improper cash payments to the police by gamblers, racketeers, bar owners, businessmen, nightclub owners, after-hours club owners, prostitutes, and others are detailed in the report.
 More than 400 individual police officers are identified by first name, last initial, and badge or payroll number as receiving improper payments in terms of cash, merchandise, sexual services, or meals."

-A 1978 Pulitzer Prize-winning Philadelphia Inquirer series by William K. Marimow and Jon Neuman documented extensive patterns of police brutality in the PPD.
+A 1978 Pulitzer Prize-winning series in The Philadelphia Inquirer by William K. Marimow and Jon Neuman documented extensive patterns of police brutality in the PPD.
 The tenure of Frank Rizzo as police commissioner (1967–1971) and mayor (1972–1980) has frequently been characterized as a period in which the PPD engaged in extensive police brutality and discriminatory policing.

-In 1985, federal judge Clarence Charles Newcomer criticized the PPD for indiscriminately arresting a number Spanish-speaking people after an officer was killed, calling the arrests "unlawful" and "disgraceful".
+In 1985, federal judge Clarence Charles Newcomer criticized the PPD for indiscriminately arresting a number of Spanish-speaking people after an officer was killed, calling the arrests "unlawful" and "disgraceful".

-In 1985, a residential eviction operation against an anarcho-primitivist organization called MOVE lead to a shootout between the group and the PDD.
-During the standoff, a PPD helicopter dropped C-4 explosive onto the house, often referred to as the MOVE compound, causing a fire that killed six adults and five children in the house, and burning 65 other houses to the ground.
+In 1985, a residential eviction against an anarcho-primitivist organization called MOVE lead to a shootout between the group and the PPD.
+During the standoff, a PPD Lieutenant in a PA State Police helicopter dropped C-4 onto a bunker on the roof of the house, often referred to as the MOVE compound.
+This caused a fire that killed six adults and five children in the house, and burned 65 other houses to the ground.
 The incident was investigated by the Philadelphia Special Investigation Commission (MOVE).